aurelia/aurelia/docs/user-docs/router-lite/getting-started.md

 There are couple of stuffs to note here.
 We start by looking at the configurations defined using the `@route` decorator where we list out the routes under the `routes` property in the configuration object in the `@route` decorator.
 The most important things in every route configurations are the `path` and the `component` properties.
-This indicates the router to use the defined `component` in the routing viewport when it sees the associated `path`.
+This instructs the router to use the defined `component` in the viewport when it sees the associated `path`.

 {% hint style="info" %}
-To know more about router-lite configuration, please refer to the respective [documentation](./router-configuration.md).
+To know more about configuring routes, please refer to the respective [documentation](./configuring-routes.md).
 {% endhint %}

-The routing viewport is specified in the view (see `my-app.html`) by using the `<au-viewport>` custom element.
+The viewport is specified in the view (see `my-app.html`) by using the `<au-viewport>` custom element.
-For example, the router will use this element to display the `Home` component when it sees the `/` (the empty path) or the `/home` fragments.
+For example, the router will use this element to display the `Home` component when it sees the `/` (the empty path) or the `/home` paths.

 The `nav>a` elements are added to navigate from one view to another.